 - Melt the remaining 3 tablespoons of butter and mix it in a bowl with the crushed corn flakes

-- Spread the cornflakes over the top of the casserole
+- Spread the cornflake topping over the top of the casserole

-- Bake funeral potatoes at 350 degrees for 50-60 minutes, until bubbly and browned
+- Bake the cheesy potatoes with corn flakes at 350 degrees for 50-60 minutes, until bubbly and browned on top

 Amount Per Serving: Calories: 361Total Fat: 25gSaturated Fat: 10gTrans Fat: 1gUnsaturated Fat: 13gCholesterol: 41mgSodium: 898mgCarbohydrates: 25gFiber: 2gSugar: 2gProtein: 11g